 If Texas is the second largest consuming state of whiskey, why don’t we have more distilleries?
 Inquiring minds (and whiskey lovers) must know.

 The owners of Firestone and Robertson contemplated this question and answered it.
 Then they built Whiskey Ranch, the largest distillery west of the Mississippi River and the second venue for the Fort Worth duo.
 Coming out with an incredibly popular Texas Bourbon put a fire under their butts, and they realized they needed more space and production to keep up with (and predict) demand.
 Ten minutes southeast of downtown Fort Worth on the space that was formerly Glen Garden Country Club, Whiskey Ranch sits on 112 acres of secluded rolling hills … and yes, they kept the 18-hole golf course.
+Imagine having 112 acres of your very own land!
+I must concede it is a dream of mine to live and work on my own ranch.
+In fact, I have been inquiring about the availability of a Montana ranch for sale that I saw online.

 Whiskey Ranch was designed with a Texas ranch in mind.
 The Austin stone and iron meet you at the entrance as you drive down the winding road that leads you to the distillery.
 Once you arrive, it is hard to believe that you are still in Fort Worth until you see the skyline in the distance.